Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 A View of Corcubión Through the Trees

 After many, many kilometers on dirt and gravel lanes, the Way drops steeply until arriving at a T-intersection in Cée.
-A left turn onto the pavement, shown below, brings you into the town proper, after approximately 18 kilometers total for the day.
+A left turn onto the pavement, brings you into the town proper, after approximately 18 kilometers total for the day.

 Descent Into CéeDescent Into Cée